Chapter 2 : I hate my flat.

 I down my shot and feel the alcohol sloshing around my empty stomach, which is really not that smart of an idea.
 So, I turn to Louis and say promptly, “I’m hungry.”

 He rolls his eyes - which are really blue, by the way - and flicks them up towards the menu scratched on a blackboard behind the bar.
 I follow his gaze, even though I already know what he’s looking at - like I said before, Matt and I come here all the time.

 “Want a cheeseburger?” he asks seriously, and now it’s my turn to laugh.

 “Cheeseburgers are the mightiest of all burgers.”

 “Whatever.
 A cheeseburger will do.”

-I wince a bit as Louis shouts down towards the dumb fuck bartender - bloke really needs to learn how to use an indoor voice - and before too long a cheeseburger and another round of shots are sliding down towards us.
+I wince a bit as Louis shouts down towards the bartender - bloke really needs to learn how to use an indoor voice - and before too long a cheeseburger and another round of shots are sliding down towards us.

 “Let’s play a game,” Louis says as I take the first juicy bite of my burger.

 “Yeah.
 You drink a shot, and you can ask the other person a question that they have to answer.
 Simple, really.”

 I eye him suspiciously and take another bite, but honestly, it’s not that bad of an idea.
 We get to know each other, which is what he wants, and I still get my free drinks.
 Sounds good to me.